On Parallel $k$-Center Clustering: Conclusion and Discussion

 In this paper we show that even for large values of $k$, the classic $k$-center clustering problem in low-dimensional Euclidean space can be efficiently and very well approximated in the parallel setting of low-local-space \mpc.
 While some earlier works (see, e.g., \cite{coreset_kcenter1,coreset_kcenter2,coreset_kcenter3}) were able to obtain constant-round \mpc algorithms, they were relying on a large local space $\lspace \gg k$ allowing to successfully apply the core-set approach, which permits only limited communication.
 On the other hand, the low-local-space setting considered in this paper seems to require extensive communication between the machines to achieve any reasonable approximation guarantees.
 Therefore we believe (without any evidence) that the number of rounds of order $\Oh(\log\log n)$ may be almost as good as it gets.
 Also, we concede that our algorithm does not achieve a constant approximation guarantee, but we feel the approximation bound of $\Oh(\log^*n)$ is almost as good.
 Finally, our algorithm does not resolve the perfect setting of the $k$-center clustering in that it allows in the solution slightly more centers, $k + o(k)$ centers.
 Improving on these three parameters is the main open problem left by our work.
+Additionally, due to our implementation of LSH in \mpc, we obtain a flexible guarantee on global space.
+Reducing the value of $\rho$ decreases the amount of global space used by the algorithm (global space used is $\widetilde{O}(n^{1 + \rho})$) while increasing the constant inside approximation ratio $O(\log^\star n)$.

-We believe that solely using the technique in this paper, improving the approximation factor and/or number of rounds may not be possible (a detailed explanation is in \Cref{app:reason}), but the approach may be useful for related problems in \mpc or other models.
+We believe that solely using the technique in this paper, improving the approximation factor and/or number of rounds may not be possible (a detailed explanation is in tha paragraph below), but the approach may be useful for related problems in \mpc or other models.
 We remark that the extra space in global space complexity is mainly due to the use of LSH; note that, even in the RAM model setting, the use of LSH requires some extra space.
+However, we believe our implementation of LSH in \mpc could potentially see further applications, e.g., for other geometric problems.